 - Local queries: Search related to local shops or Google Maps.

 Now that we’ve understood the target audience and keyword research, it’s time to optimize the web page to answer the user’s query.

-On-page Optimization or SEO is nothing but combining all your content and research into consumable online content.
+On-page Optimization or SEO content writing is nothing but combining all your content and research into consumable online content.

-Apart from the SEO content basics we mentioned in Step 1, below are the techniques of on-page optimizations your webpage needs:
+Apart from writing SEO content we mentioned in Step 1, below are the techniques of on-page optimizations your webpage needs:

-- Optimize your Header Tags: The HTML element such as the H1 tag and sub-heading from H2 to H6 tags.
+- Optimize your Header Tags: The HTML element includes the H1 tag and sub-heading from H2 to H6 tags.

 - As we mentioned earlier, search engine robots crawl on your website and look for content.
 Hence, the internal linking structure of a website is an important on-page optimization method that is required to establish your site on the web.

 - Avoid hiding links or texts on your website: While internal linking your site, do not put your navigation links as drop-down because search engine robots do not crawl through drop-downs.